Best Engagement Photo Locations in Washington, DC

 The Spanish Steps are a little green getaway in the middle of the city!
 The small park is located in the Kalorama neighbohood, in between Decatur Place and S Street.
 The staircase is also surrounded by beautiful landscaping with black-eyed susans, magnolias, and other flowering trees.
 Keep in mind that the park is very small (it really is just a staircase!), so you may want to use this location in conjunction with another spot to get more variety in your photos.

 The District Wharf has a mix of urban neighborhood and waterfront views for tons of variety in your engagement pictures!
 The shops and restaurants provide a beautiful backdrop for photos, and if you go close to sunset you’ll also get the twinkling string lights and neon signs in the background.
 You can take a walk down one of the piers, play on the giant swings, or even get out on the water in the warmer months!
 If you’re feeling adventurous, rent kayaks or paddleboards, or take a ride on the water taxi.
 There’s so many options!
-The Wharf doesn’t require a permit for engagement photography, but they often host events so it’s a good idea to check in about your date.
+The Wharf doesn’t require a permit for engagement photography, but you’ll need to contact them and let them know when your session will be so they can notify security.
+The Wharf frequently hosts large events and concerts, so make sure you also check their events calendar before deciding on your date!

 If you and your fiancé are animal lovers, you should definitely consider taking your engagement pictures at Smithsonian’s National Zoo.
 Hopefully you’ll get lucky and the animals will be out and about in your photos, but even if they’re not, it’s still a pretty location!
 There’s lots of green space, some cool murals, and you can even ride on the carousel.
 No permits are needed for engagement photography at the zoo, but they just remind couples that you will be like any other zoo visitor (they are not going to bring any animals out to you for your photos haha).